raxden/android-mvp/README.md

 }
 ```

-**3. Create your presenter implementation, it must extends from Presenter.**
+**3. Create your presenter implementation, it must extends from Presenter to extend its avantages and implements your contract presenter.**

  ```java
 public class YourFragmentPresenter extends Presenter<YourFragmentView> implements IYourFragmentPresenter {